Why Starting Your Own Vinyl Wrap Job Right After Academy Fails 99% of the Time

 That’s why

-fail their first real installation.
+their first real installation.

 Not because they lack talent.

-But because they’ve never faced reality.
+they’ve never faced reality.

 I was lucky.

-I had the chance
+I got the chance

-to relearn vinyl wrap installation
+to relearn everything

-on Korean job sites
+on real job sites in Korea—

 If I had skipped that step

-my vinyl wrap business in Canada
+my vinyl wrap business

-would have failed —
+would have failed.

 Comments